sachadavies/amads/docs/index.rst

 This package collects together a variety of algorithms for symbolic music analysis.
+Here's an overview:

 ..
-Navigation is handled via the sidebar
+We add the :hidden: directive to each toctree so that the toctree is not displayed
+.. in the main page itself, but only in the sidebar.

 .. toctree::
    :maxdepth: 2